Central Air Vs. Ductless Mini-splits

 Assessing Your Cooling Needs

-Before diving into the differences between central air and ductless mini-split systems, assessing your home’s cooling needs is vital.
+Assessing your home’s cooling needs is vital before diving into the differences between central air and ductless mini-split systems.

 Consider factors such as the size of your home, the number of rooms, insulation quality, and your local climate.